-From the moment she was born, Karen Gaffney began an incredible journey that continues today.
-Karen is the President of a non-profit organization dedicated to championing the journey to full inclusion in families, schools, the workplace and the community for people with developmental disabilities.
+Karen Gaffney is a Global Down Syndrome Foundation Quincy Jones Exceptional Advocacy Award recipient and the President of the Karen Gaffney Foundation.
+Her non-profit, funded entirely by Gaffney’s speaking engagements, workshops, and donations, is dedicated to championing the journey to full inclusion in families, schools, the workplace, and the community for people with intellectual disabilities.

 Gaffney graduated from St. Mary’s Academy in Portland, Oregon and earned a two-year Associates of Science degree from Portland Community College.
 Gaffney is also an avid swimmer.
 She successfully swam the English Channel as part of a six-person relay team.
 In 2007, she accomplished her biggest swimming challenge yet…she swam 9-miles across Lake Tahoe in 59-degree water and became the subject of the documentary, “Crossing Tahoe: A Swimmer’s Dream.”
 She has done many other open water swims on the Columbia River, across Lake Champlain, the Boston Harbor, and San Francisco Bay just to name a few.
 All of her swims are fund raising swims, and swims to raise awareness about what people with Down syndrome CAN do!

 Karen addresses audiences all over the world, about overcoming limitations and about what can be accomplished with positive expectations.
 She is also an outspoken advocate for on going medical research aimed at improving the lives of those who are living with Down syndrome.